 Thus, after a short trial apprenticeship under architect H. H. Reid, he attended the Architectural Association of London.
 Returning to Sri Lanka in 1957, he joined Edwards Reid and Begg to embark on his prolific architectural career at the age of 38, pushing the envelope with his ‘Tropical Modernist’ style.

-His town house in Bagatale Road, Colombo, looks, at first glance, quite simple from outside, but its interior certainly doesn’t.
-He bought four houses in one row to merge them one by one, creating a labyrinth of spaces which even included a Corbusian tower.
+His townhouse in Bagatale Road, Colombo, looks, at first glance, quite simple from outside, but it’s interior certainly doesn’t.
+He bought four houses in one row to merge them one by one, creating a labyrinth of spaces that even included a Corbusian tower.
 After closing down his office on Alfred House Gardens which now is the Paradise Road Café, he formed a team of young promising architects and worked from his home creating some of his most memorable designs.

 Considering his background, he was in association with people of wealth and power able to commission his work, as well as like-minded creatives he was able to collaborate with.
 Often both categories merged.
 He worked with Batik artist Ena de Silva, designer and artist Barbara Sansoni, artist and sculptor Lucky Senanayeka, Danish architects Ulrik Plesner and architect Valantine Gunasekara.
 One of his early designs is Ena de Silva’s house in Colombo – a fabulous design that broke away from what was then known as the stuffy colonial designs restricted between walls.
 Instead he backed all the rooms to the outside and opened everything out to a spacious cobbled courtyard/garden at the heart of the layout, modernizing traditional tropical architecture and bringing a piece of tropical paradise to the urban landscape.
 But true to Joni Mitchel’s words, that paradise has now been paved to put up a parking lot (literally!).

 In the 60s, Sri Lanka (officially called the Dominion of Ceylon until 1972) was gradually gaining fame as a tourist destination.
 And so Bawa was approached with a number of hotel projects.
-The hotel now known as Jetwing Lagoon was the first in the long list of hotel projects in his portfolio, built in 1965 on the West coast of Negambo.
-Bentota Beach Hotel, Hotel Triton in Ahungalla and Serandib Hotel in Bentota were some that followed soon after.
+The hotel now known as Jetwing Lagoon was the first in the long list of hotel projects in his portfolio, built-in 1965 on the West coast of Negambo.
+Bentota Beach Hotel (now called Villa Bentota), Hotel Triton in Ahungalla and Serandib Hotel in Bentota were some that followed soon after.